kintohub/kintohub-docs/docs/catalogs/elasticsearch.md

 ## Overview

-[Elasticsearch](https://www.elastic.co/elasticsearch/) Elasticsearch is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
+[Elasticsearch](https://www.elastic.co/elasticsearch/) is a distributed, RESTful search and analytics engine capable of addressing a growing number of use cases.
 As the heart of the Elastic Stack, it centrally stores your data so you can discover the expected and uncover the unexpected.

 ## Deployment